oplS17projects/Fake-News/README.md

 ## Deliverable and Demonstration

-When the project is done we should have a fully functional fake news generator that will generate fake news by scraping real news off real news websites.
+When the project is done we should have a fully functional fake news generator that will generate fake news by scraping real news off of real news websites and creating false versions of the parts of a standard html article.
 All appropriate modules will be unit tested to prove functionality.
-When we live demo it we will have some demo fake news stories already generated for examples.
+During our live demo we will be showing some of the data that we collect and then we will run the generator and show a few fake articles.

 ## Architecture Diagram
 ![realnewsorfake](/realnewsorfake.png?raw=true "FAKE NEWS")